andrew-m-vick/CryptoClustering/README.md

 - **Elbow Curve Analysis:** The optimal number of clusters is determined using the Elbow Curve method.
 - **Principal Component Analysis (PCA):** PCA is utilized to reduce dimensionality and potentially improve clustering results.
 - **Visualization:** Scatter plots are generated to visualize and compare the clustering outcomes with and without PCA optimization.

+## Insights

+The analysis aims to identify distinct groups or clusters of cryptocurrencies exhibiting similar price change behaviors.
+This information can be valuable for portfolio diversification and investment strategy development.